andyed/scrutinizer/README.md

 - Studying how your page design enables visual search
 - Observing users while using the browser to better enable you to understand their thought process

+# How does it work?
+Using an embedded browser in the Adobe Air platform, the Scrutinizer Browser, turned on with the Eye icon, creates a small window of clear visibility in the web page.
+Moving the mouse moves the visible area, with the remainder of the page both blurred and desaturated.
+This simulates what your brain is actually seeing at any moment in time -- high res and color for a small angle of vision, and lower resolution with less color in the wider angles.

+The software captures a bitmap of the page, blurs and desaturates it.
+The overlay is placed on top of the web page with a foveal sized mask enabling see through wherever the mouse is located.

 # Related Works
 - Commercial Service: http://www.attensee.com
 - Academic Work
--- Alex Faaborg's MS Work: http://alumni.media.mit.edu/~faaborg/research/cornell/cg_fovealvision_site/index.htm (2001)
+    - Alex Faaborg's MS Work: http://alumni.media.mit.edu/~faaborg/research/cornell/cg_fovealvision_site/index.htm (2001)
--- D. Lagun, E. Agichtein, "ViewSer: A Tool for Large-Scale Studies of Web Search Result Examination", to appear at CHI 2011. http://www.mathcs.emory.edu/~dlagun/pubs/sigir636-lagun.pdf
+    - D. Lagun, E. Agichtein, "ViewSer: A Tool for Large-Scale Studies of Web Search Result Examination", to appear at CHI 2011. http://www.mathcs.emory.edu/~dlagun/pubs/sigir636-lagun.pdf
--- The Flashlight Project @ http://vlab.ethz.ch/flashlight/index.php.
+    - The Flashlight Project @ http://vlab.ethz.ch/flashlight/index.php.
 Schulte-Mecklenbeck, Michael and Murphy, Ryan O. and Hutzler, Florian, Flashlight: Recording Information Acquisition Online (May 13, 2010).
 Available at SSRN: http://ssrn.com/abstract=1433225 or http://dx.doi.org/10.2139/ssrn.1433225

 # Code Update Status
 - Using Flex SDK 4.6 in 3.1 compatibility mode
 - Toolbar & context menu not working
--- So built-in screencapture, bookmarks unavailable
+    - So built-in screencapture, bookmarks unavailable
 - Disabled zoom blur interaction to enable mousewheel customization of fovea size for different ergnomocis

 ## TODO